RAK4600 Breakout Board AT Command Manual

 at+get_config=<m>:<n>

-- Write Command: Writes/Modifies the current configuration of the board.
-The command name and the list of parameters are separated by the
+- Write Command: Used to write or modify the module's current configuration.
+The command name and parameter list are separated by the

 =